Cecil Sheeley, 87 of Henning passed away Friday, May 24, 2019, at his home in Henning.

 Funeral Home: Glende-Nilson of Battle Lake.

-To plant a tree in memory of Cecil Sheeley, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Cecil Sheeley, please visit our Tree Store.